 There are 3 paths to ICF credentials:

-Here are my experiences of meeting the criteria for PCC using the ACSTH path.
+Here are my experiences of meeting the criteria for PCC using the ACSTH Path

-At least 125 hours of coach-specific training through an ACTP or ACSTH program.
+Criteria: At least 125 hours of coach-specific training through an ACTP or ACSTH program.

 Comment: Note that the Animas Diploma is recognised as 123 hours of ACSTH.It may be only 2 hours short of the 125 hours required however the ICF are sticklers for their criteria.
 I used the Animas CPD in Group Coaching to top up the hours.

-10 hours of Mentor-coaching over a minimum of three months to be documented on your online application.
+Criteria: 10 hours of Mentor-coaching over a minimum of three months to be documented on your online application.
 Your Mentor-coach must be a PCC or MCC in good standing.

 Comment: Mentor-coaching is about developing coaching competence and is not to be confused with Supervision, which is not required for ICF credentials.
 You need to be mentor-coached by a coach with the credential you are working towards.
 If you were mentor-coached by an ACC coach for your ACC credential, you will need to have a further 10 hours of mentor-coaching by a PCC coach for your PCC credential.
 I was mentor-coached by a PCC coach for my ACC credential and was pleasantly surprised to find that I could use these same 10 hours towards my PCC credential.
 I registered with the ICF as a mentor-coach as soon as I earned my ACC credential and it’s work that I continue to enjoy.

-A minimum of 500 hours (450 paid) of coaching experience with at least 25 clients following the start of your coach-specific training.
+Criteria: A minimum of 500 hours (450 paid) of coaching experience with at least 25 clients following the start of your coach-specific training.
 At least 50 of these hours must occur within the 18 months prior to submitting the application for the credential.

-Performance evaluation: two audio recordings and written transcripts of coaching sessions to be uploaded with your application.
+Criteria: Performance evaluation: two audio recordings and written transcripts of coaching sessions to be uploaded with your application.

 Comment: This was the crunch part, the ‘trade test’ of my coaching.
 I use the Zoom video conferencing platform; the free version has a built-in recorder, which is easy to use.
 When I’d recorded 2 sessions that I felt were satisfactory at PCC level, I sent them for transcription to the service provider recommended by the ICF, which cost about £75 each (total £150).
 Don’t be tempted to do this yourself as it’s very detailed, listing in precise detail who said what and when to the second.
 I first had to convert my recordings into the required file formats and then trim them by a few minutes to get within the 1 hour maximum, which was technically challenging.
 Ideally, keep your recordings to under 1 hour to avoid the need for trimming.
 Recordings longer than one hour will be rejected by the ICF.

-Completion of the Coach Knowledge Assessment (CKA).
+Criteria: Completion of the Coach Knowledge Assessment (CKA).

-Comment: the CKA is a once-only test done on-line.
+Comment: The CKA is a once-only test done on-line.
 I familiarised myself with the ICF definition of coaching, the ICF Core Competencies and the ICF Code of Ethics, which provide the syllabus for the CKA and I passed comfortably.
 The feedback on my PCC application stated that the decision to award the PCC is based on a combination of factors including your score on the ICF Coach Knowledge Assessment and the marking of the two recordings submitted with your application so it’s important to take the CKA seriously.

 I was highly motivated.
 There are many good coaches who don’t have a credential so you need to be clear on what having a credential will do for you.
 I felt it was the best way to speed up my learning and become the best coach I could be.
 I wanted to work with business owners and professional people.
 I felt that I needed to be professional myself and I saw credentialing as the way to demonstrate this.